Self-Transformation through the Lam-rim Graded Stages

 We were discussing the demonstration or proof of why mental activity has no beginning and no end.
 [And we're talking here about each and every mental continuum, not just in general.
 Here, what is most relevant at this stage of our development, Buddhist development, spiritual development, is the conviction that our own mental continuum has no beginning and no end.]
 So of course there were past lives and there will be future lives.
 And the type of life, life form, in each individual rebirth is of course going to be different.
 This is the gross level of course.
 But the subtlest level of energy, mental activity, clear light activity, will continue.
 But the form of the rebirth and the type of ability of the mental activity – you know, the mental activity of a worm is not as strong as the mental activity and abilities of a human brain obviously – and the various types of habits that are associated with various life forms – you know, when we're happy are we going to wag our tail or are we going to express it in a different way – and all of that is going to be influenced by karma.
 In other words, by what type of behavior we've had and the karmic aftermath that is left after that, after those actions.
 So there is no permanent identity of me.
 Identity here being in terms of identifying with a specific lifetime that we have.
 That's different from individuality.
 We retain our individuality.
 I don't become you.
 But I don't have a permanent identity as a Mexican, as a German, as a human being, as a chicken, as a male, as a female.
 Therefore, I could experience rebirth in any type of form.
 It all depends on how I act.

 Now I have a precious human rebirth.
 I'm not a chicken.
 I'm not starving to death.
 For most of us, I'm not severely handicapped.
 I'm not in a situation in which no Buddhist spiritual teachings are available or it's against the law or forbidden.
-And so we have the meditations and the initial scope of the precious human rebirth, which only makes sense if we consider that there's an enormous amount of other possibilities of what we could be in this lifetime.
+And so on the initial scope, we have the meditations on the precious human rebirth, which only makes sense if we consider that there's an enormous amount of other possibilities of what we could have been in this lifetime.
 And given all the, what should we say, types of karmic potentials that we have, then, as one of my teachers, Geshe Ngawang Dhargyey used to say, it's best for us to consider ourself on a brief vacation from the lower realms – and our vacation time is almost over.
 So while we're on this short vacation, don't just spend your time taking photos of the human realm and that's it.
 We need to take the full advantage of having a precious human rebirth.

 And what is the biggest advantage or benefit of being a human being is having intelligence.
 Discriminating awareness – to be able to discriminate between what is beneficial to practice and what is detrimental to practice or better to avoid.
 Only as a human being do we have that discriminating awareness to know that.
 And death is going to come at any time.
 So if we don't have firm conviction that there's going to be a next life after death, then okay death is... you know it comes and that's the end.
 It's finished.
 So it's not so significant to have death awareness.